 Maths Matters Resources

 This subscription website for teachers of 5 – 12 year old students contains a huge collection of quality mathematics activities, photographs and graphics, all carefully sorted and sequenced for efficient use in your maths sessions.
 The activities are easy-to-use, student-centred and match the latest Australian curriculum requirements.
-Anyone can browse the range, but with a yearly subscription you can then easily access the files and images to use in your maths lesson planning.
+Anyone can browse the range, but with a subscription you can directly access the files and images to use in your maths lesson planning.

 As a teacher, you’ll be able to use these resources in your classroom as allowed under the Copyright Act.
 All we ask is that if your school is targeted by the Australian Copyright Agency, please record any downloads from our website and attribute them to either Bev Dunbar Maths Matters (activities and photographs) or John Duffield duffield-design (graphics).
 Click on a front page picture or the horizontal menu bar to find the exact resources you want.
 It’s that easy.

 All the colours for the borders, headings and buttons come from this Nautilus Shell, the Maths Matters Resources symbol.